MagicalPlayGames/Minor-Unsupervised-AI/README.md

 This script is a Minor Upsupervised AI using the Gaussian Algorithm.
-It contains the following methods with the following uses:
+Every X value is continious and a double, while Y is either 1 or -1 It contains the following methods with the following uses:

 //Reads the training file when training == true, and read the testing file when testing == false